tarantool/doc/doc/concepts/coop_multitasking.rst

 such a way that yields take a long time to occur.
 This can lead to unfair scheduling when a single client throttles the rest of the system, or to apparent stalls in processing requests.
 It is the responsibility of the function author to avoid this situation.
+As a protective mechanism, a :ref:`fiber slice <fibers_limit_execution_time>` can be used.